openvinotoolkit/nncf/docs/Usage.md

 However, keep in mind that in order to load the resulting checkpoint file the `compressed_model` object should have the same structure with regards to PyTorch module and parameters as it was when the checkpoint was saved.
 In practice this means that you should use the same compression algorithms (i.e. the same NNCF configuration file) when loading a compressed model checkpoint.
+Use the optional `resuming_checkpoint` argument of the `create_compressed_model` helper function to specify a PyTorch state dict to be loaded into your model once it is created.

-For easier loading process you can use the `nncf.load_state` function.
+Alternatively, you can use the `nncf.load_state` function.
 It will attempt to load a PyTorch state dict into a model by first stripping the irrelevant prefixes, such as `module.` or `nncf_module.`, from both the checkpoint and the model layer identifiers, and then do the matching between the layers.
 Depending on the value of the `is_resume` argument, it will then fail if an exact match could not be made (when `is_resume == True`), or load the matching layer parameters and print a warning listing the mismatches (when `is_resume == False`).
 `is_resume=False` is most commonly used if you want to load the starting weights from an uncompressed model into a compressed model, and `is_resume=True` is used when you want to evaluate a compressed checkpoint or resume compressed checkpoint training without changing the compression algorithm parameters.